-Results 1–10 of 22 for "Guidelines"X related to "Meet a genetics psychologist" Refine Your Search Refine Your Search TopicEthics (5)Therapy (5)Education (4)Disability (3)Aging (1) 5 more... [+] Law & psychology (1)Marriage & divorce (1)Parenting (1)Sexuality (1)Sport & exercise (1)Hide detailsDocument TypeGuidelinesXYear2013 (3)2012 (3)2011 (6)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1)Committee on Disability Issues in Psychology (1) Results 1–10 of 22 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for Psychological Practice with Lesbian, Gay, and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay, and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships, and the education and training of psychologists.Guidelines (February 2011)2.Criteria for the Evaluation of Quality Improvement Programs and the Use of Quality Improvement DataA set of criteria to be used by psychologists in evaluating quality improvement programs that have been promulgated by health care organizations, government agencies, professional associations, or other entities.Guidelines 3.Determination and Documentation of the Need for Practice GuidelinesThis report by the APA Board of Professional Affairs Committee on Professional Practice and Standards (COPPS) expands on Section 2.2 of the "Criteria for practice guideline development and evaluation," which states that practice guidelines should be written only when there is a clearly demonstrated and documented need.
-Guidelines 4.Guidelines for the Evaluation of Dementia and Age-Related Cognitive ChangeThrough training, expertise and neuropsychological tests, psychologists should assess changes in memory and cognitive functioning and distinguish normal changes from pathology.Guidelines (February 2011)5.Guidelines for the Practice of Parenting CoordinationThese guidelines are designed to address Parenting Coordination, developed in response to the recognition by family courts and the substantial evidence that divorce does not end patterns of high parental conflict for some families.Guidelines (January 2011)6.Guidelines for Preparing High School Psychology Teachers: Course-Based and Standards-Based ApproachesKey to student success in high school is an effective teacher who has the knowledge and skills to teach the content specified in the discipline’s national standards.Guidelines (January 2012)7.Guidelines for Psychological Evaluations in Child Protection MattersAPA guidelines for psychologists involved in forensic child protection activities, providing an evaluation of abuse, neglect or emotional harm.Guidelines 8.Practice Guidelines Regarding Psychologists' Involvement in Pharmacological IssuesThis is a guide for psychologists involved in prescribing psychiatric medications concerning what they must consider including their own competence and attitudes; their patients' age, gender, health and ethnicity; possible side effects; and evaluation and review of proposed and existing practice guidelines.Guidelines (December 2011)9.Guidelines for Psychological Evaluations in Child Protection MattersGuidelines on how to evaluate children and adolescents in a child protection or child abuse case including information on bias, legal consequences, professional competence and records.Guidelines (January 2013)10.Guidelines for Submitting ProposalsProvide a brief summary of the story or non-fiction work.
+Results 1–10 of 22 for "Guidelines"X related to "Meet a genetics psychologist" Refine Your Search Refine Your Search TopicEthics (5)Therapy (4)Disability (3)Education (3)Aging (1) 6 more... [+] Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Parenting (1)Sexuality (1)Sport & exercise (1)Hide detailsDocument TypeGuidelinesXYear2013 (4)2012 (3)2011 (6)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1)Committee on Disability Issues in Psychology (1) Results 1–10 of 22 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for Psychological Practice with Lesbian, Gay and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships and the education and training of psychologists.Guidelines (February 2011)2.Guidelines for the Evaluation of Dementia and Age-Related Cognitive ChangeThrough training, expertise and neuropsychological tests, psychologists should assess changes in memory and cognitive functioning and distinguish normal changes from pathology.Guidelines (February 2011)3.Guidelines for the Practice of Parenting CoordinationThese guidelines are designed to address Parenting Coordination, developed in response to the recognition by family courts and the substantial evidence that divorce does not end patterns of high parental conflict for some families.Guidelines (January 2011)4.Guidelines for Preparing High School Psychology Teachers: Course-Based and Standards-Based ApproachesKey to student success in high school is an effective teacher who has the knowledge and skills to teach the content specified in the discipline’s national standards.Guidelines (January 2012)5.Guidelines for Psychological Evaluations in Child Protection MattersAPA guidelines for psychologists involved in forensic child protection activities, providing an evaluation of abuse, neglect or emotional harm.Guidelines 6.Practice Guidelines Regarding Psychologists' Involvement in Pharmacological IssuesThis is a guide for psychologists involved in prescribing psychiatric medications concerning what they must consider including their own competence and attitudes; their patients' age, gender, health and ethnicity; possible side effects; and evaluation and review of proposed and existing practice guidelines.Guidelines (December 2011)7.Guidelines for Ethical Conduct in the Care and Use of AnimalsThese guidelines were developed by the American Psychological Association for use by psychologists working with nonhuman animals.
+They are informed by Section 8.09 of the Ethical Principles of Psychologists and Code of Conduct (APA, 2010).Guidelines (February 2012)8.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.
+Guidelines 9.Guidelines for Psychological Evaluations in Child Protection MattersGuidelines on how to evaluate children and adolescents in a child protection or child abuse case including information on bias, legal consequences, professional competence and records.Guidelines (January 2013)10.Guidelines for Submitting ProposalsProvide a brief summary of the story or non-fiction work.
 Be sure to specify the psychological issue or situation you are addressing.
 Send a complete story or non-fiction manuscript, table of contents, and all end matter (reference list, additional resources, afterword).
 We do not accept proposals on the basis of a query letter or partial manuscript.Guidelines Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Guidelines"X related to "Meet a genetics psychologist"